Sorry, you need to enable JavaScript to visit this website.

 Breast milk is also packed with proteins to help baby grow and the amount of protein in your breast milk will automatically adapt to your baby’s nutritional needs.

-Exploring your birthing options
+Exploring your birth plan options

 It’s all getting a bit real now, and you may start feeling a little jittery and nervous about one of the biggest days of your life.
 So, it’s good to double-check things and make sure you have everything ticked off.